se-for-sci/se-for-sci.github.io/content/intro.md

 [WebAssembly version](https://se-for-sci.github.io/live) •
 [Binder version](https://mybinder.org/v2/gh/se-for-sci/se-for-sci.github.io/main?urlpath=lab)

-Note the WebAssembly version does not have a shell, and `time.sleep` doesn't work (the web is async).
+Note the WebAssembly version does not have a shell, and `time.sleep` returns instantly instead of sleeping (the web is async).

 ```{tableofcontents}